Skydio: Short Range Reconnaissance

 In February 2022, Skydio won the U.S. Army Short-Range Reconnaissance (SRR) Program Tranche 1 production agreement.
 This contract has a first year value of $20.2 million and a total value of $99.8 million over 5 years.
 The Skydio X2D (RQ-28A) was integrated into the Army at the platoon level.
 The SRR program, which is described by the service as an effort to develop an inexpensive, rucksack-portable, vertical take-off and landing (VTOL) small unmanned aircraft to provide rapidly deployable intelligence, surveillance, and reconnaissance (ISR) capabilities.
 As of September 2024 as many as 22,000 Skydio drones are reported to be in US military use.

 In March 2022, the Army combined SRR Tranche 2 and Tranche 3, making Tranche 2 the final Tranche of the program.
 Skydio competed for the SRR Tranche 2 contract with the Skydio X10D drone.
 However in November 2024, the final SRR contract was awarded to Red Cat Holdings, whose Black Widow drone was found to be more suitable for the Army’s needs.

 As of November 2024 over 50% of Skydio’s business was with military customers, especially the US Department of Defense.
 Allies of the United States also using Skydio drones include the UK Ministry of Defence, the Israel Defense Forces, the Indian Armed Forces, the Royal Canadian Navy, and Ukraine.

 Replicator

 In November 2023, Skydio announced its intent to participate in the Replicator initiative.
 Replicator aims to deliver all-domain attritable autonomous systems to warfighters at a scale of multiple thousands, across multiple warfighting domains by August 2025.

 Controversies

 Lobbying issues

 Government employees have been accused of an improper relationship with the company.

-Skydio CEO Adam Bry posted a statement on LinkedIn claiming Skydio had “nothing to do” with the DJI drone ban bill, and blamed DJI for the “extreme levels of hate” directed at Skydio.
+2026 Drone Feed Exposure

+In July 2026, WIRED reported that a Skydio configuration error unintentionally exposed live San Francisco Police Department (SFPD) drone feeds online for several months.
+The breach allowed public access to real-time daylight and thermal video, drone locations, and pilot data until security researchers reported the issue and access was disabled.